 UnavailableAvailableOnly few leftOut of StockPre-order

-Plus, Brestenburg's flower colors are totally different than Merrett's Supreme, being in the pastel group (like Penny Mac, Oak Hill, and Decatur Blue) AND they true pink and true blue hues on our Brestenburg.
+Brestenburg's flower colors are in the pastel group (like Penny Mac, Oak Hill, Decatur Blue, Nikko Blue).
+That means they can be softer in color than some types (like Merritt's Supreme or BloomStruck).
+However, they true pink and true blue hues on our Brestenburg.

-Brestenburg gets bigger and is a medium-sized hydrangea at 4-5' tall.
+Brestenburg is a medium-sized hydrangea at 4-5' tall.

 single specimen and accent use

 large container use

 grouping and massing - large swaths